Water Reuse

 -cooking, drinking and meal preparation - 2 gallons per day

--shaving, face washing, brushing teeth - 2 gallons per day
+-shaving, face washing, brushing teeth - 1 gallon per day

 -hand washing - 2 gallons per day